 In the Quantity field, enter how many units of the item that you want assembled.

-If one or more components are not available to fulfil quantity on the due date, the Assembly Availability page opens.
+If one or more components are not available to fulfill quantity on the due date, the Assembly Availability page opens.
 The page shows how many assembly items can be assembled based on component availability.
 Learn more at View the Availability of Items.
 When you close the page, the assembly order is created with availability alerts on the lines for the affected components.

 The lines contain the contents of the assembly BOM and the specified quantities.